utrains/utrains_shell_script/README.md

 ## Iterative Statements

-Loops can execute a block of code a number of times and are basically used for performing iterations.
+Loops can execute a block of code a number of times and are basically used to perform iterations.

 ### The For Loop